Charles Causley: Career

+In 1952 Causley was made a bard of Gorsedh Kernow adopting the bardic name Morvardh (Sea poet).
 In 1958 Causley was made a Fellow of the Royal Society of Literature, and he was made a CBE in 1986.
 When he was 83 years old he was made a Companion of Literature by the Royal Society of Literature: he greeted this award with the words, "My goodness, what an encouragement!"

 Other awards include the Queen's Gold Medal for Poetry in 1967 and a Cholmondeley Award in 1971.
 In 1973/74 he was visiting fellow in poetry at the University of Exeter, from which institution he received an honorary doctorate on 7 July 1977.

 He was presented with the Heywood Hill Literary Prize in 2000.
 Between 1962 and 1966 he was a member of the Poetry Panel of the Arts Council of Great Britain.
 He was twice awarded a travelling scholarship by the Society of Authors.
 There was a campaign to have him appointed Poet Laureate on the death of Sir John Betjeman, but in the end, that role was given to Ted Hughes.
 Causley himself was not very keen on the idea.
 However, to the people of his home town, he became "the greatest poet laureate we never had".
 He was interviewed by Roy Plomley on Desert Island Discs on 1 December 1979: his music choices included five classical selections and three others, while his chosen book was Boswell's Life of Johnson.

 In 1982, on his 65th birthday, a book of poems was published in his honour that included contributions from Ted Hughes, Seamus Heaney, Philip Larkin and twenty-three other poets, testifying to the respect and indeed love that the British poetry community had for him.
 This was followed by a fuller and more wide-ranging tribute (including some unpublished reflective essays, and reproductions of several drafts of his poem 'Immunity' from his archive at Exeter University), published in 1987 and entitled Causley at 70.

 Causley's popularity amongst general readers and listeners, particularly among the Cornish, remains high, and also appears to be expanding.
 A Causley piece that has gained attention is "Eden Rock", a reflection on childhood, memory, family and mortality.
 Its opening lines are:

 They are waiting for me somewhere beyond Eden Rock: